-preventing & Resolving problems
+Preventing & Resolving Problems

 Screen Shot 2019-03-04 at 5.15.56 PM.png

-Know your Resident’s Rights
+Know Long-Term Care Resident’s Rights

 Resident Rightsin a nursing home